 The trip begins on the road between Murphy’s and Jamestown.
-If you are heading south on Highway 49 then you will pass a large bridge and start to head up into the hills surrounding the area.
-From here you will see a sign for Mark Twain’s cabin which is at the address of 20777 Jackass Hill Rd, Sonora, CA 95370.
+If you are heading south on Highway 49, then you will pass a large bridge and start to head up into the hills surrounding the area.
+From here, you will see a sign for Mark Twain’s cabin, which is at the address of 20777 Jackass Hill Rd, Sonora, CA 95370.
 After turning off the main road and driving back about 1 mile, you will reach the cabin.
-The cabin itself is a replica as the original cabin no longer stands.
-That being said it is still really cool to see the way a famous author like Mark Twain lived.
-The cabin is completely surrounded by a gate to keep people out, so it is not as fun to explore as I was hoping.
-There is a plaque that talks about the history though and it was a good way to connect with the authors California history.
+The cabin is a replica as the original cabin no longer stands.
+That being said, it is still really cool to see the way a famous author like Mark Twain lived.
+The cabin is entirely surrounded by a gate to keep people out, so it is not as fun to explore as I was hoping.
+There is a plaque that talks about the history though, and it was a good way to connect with the author’s California life.

-From here head down into the town of Angels Camp which is where the jumping frogs from his story live on.
-The city has completely embraced the jumping frog history for the better part of the last century and to this day have a yearly fair where people from all over the world come to bring their frogs and try to scare them into jumping.
+From here head down into the town of Angels Camp, which is where the jumping frogs from his story live on.
+The city has wholly embraced the jumping frog history for the better part of the last century and, to this day, have a yearly fair where people from all over the world come to bring their frogs and try to scare them into jumping.

 The city of Angels Camp has a small downtown with much of it paying homage to the frogs.

-They even have a frog walk of fame with names and the silhouette of frogs in the ground to commemorate the winner from each fair over the years.
-I saw frogs that dated back to the 1930’s.
+They even have a frog walk of fame with names and silhouettes of frogs in the ground to commemorate the winner from each year’s fair.
+I saw frogs that dated back to the 1930s.

-There is also a small visitors center where you can buy a copy of the original story if you are not familiar with it and any other frog related merchandise you can imagine.
+There is also a small visitor center where you can buy a copy of the original story if you are not familiar with it and any other frog-related merchandise you can imagine.
 I enjoyed looking at photos of the different frogs and talking to the people there about how the competition works.
 I can’t wait to get up and see it with my own eyes.

-Lastly, there is a bronze frog standing on the historical marker pillar near the downtown parking lot, the marker will tell you about the area’s history and provide a nice photo opportunity.
-As you can see this is a super fun way to explore literary history in California.
-I really enjoyed learning more about Mark Twain and the way the town of Angels Camp has taken the frog story to heart.
-I picked up a copy of the story at the visitors center so that I could read it on my drive home and I would encourage you to do the same.
+Lastly, a bronze frog is standing on the historical marker pillar near the downtown parking lot.
+The marker will tell you about the area’s history and provide an excellent photo opportunity.
+As you can see, this is a super fun way to explore literary history in California.
+I enjoyed learning more about Mark Twain and the way the town of Angels Camp has taken the frog story to heart.
+I picked up a copy of the story at the visitor’s center so that I could read it on my drive home, and I would encourage you to do the same.
 Be sure to check it out if you are in the area.